RanjeetLokhande/Future_ready_tallent/README.md

     <li>User-Friendly Interface</li>
     <li>History Tracking and Recent Searches</li>
     <li>Azure App Service Hosting</li>
-    <li>Azure SQL Database for Efficient Data Management</li>
+    <li>Azure cosmos Database for Efficient Data Management</li>
 </ul>
 <b>Future Enhancements :</b><br>
 <p align="justify">The Gotranslate isn't only a standalone venture but a foundation for ability future enhancements.
 Integrations with additional Azure offerings, which includes Azure Storage for coping with multimedia content and Azure Key Vault for more suitable security, could be explored.
 Moreover, monitoring and analytics via Azure Monitor and Azure Application Insights pave the manner for continuous improvement and optimization.</p>
 <h2>Core Azure Services</h2>
 <b>Azure App Service :</b><br><p align="justify"><br>The online application is hosted by the project using Azure App Service, which guarantees scalability, dependability, and simplicity of deployment.
 This service offers a safe environment for the application and facilitates easy connection with other Azure components.</p>

-<b>Azure MySQL Dtatabase :</b><br><p align="justify">An Azure SQL database is used by the project to store and manage recent search history.
+<b>Azure Mycosmos Dtatabase :</b><br><p align="justify">An Azure cosmos database is used by the project to store and manage recent search history.
 This relational database service is perfect for monitoring and presenting user interactions since it guarantees data consistency and integrity and facilitates effective querying.</p>
 <h2>Azure AI Service</h2>
 <b>Azure AI Translator Service :</b><br><br><p align="justify">The Azure AI Translator service powers the majority of the translation capability.
 This service provides accurate and contextually relevant translations in a variety of languages by utilizing cutting-edge natural language processing algorithms.</p>
 <h2>Other Azure Technologies / Services</h2>